Disclosing my disability at work

 Not only has disclosure been of benefit to me as an individual, but I believe it is also of benefit to the organisation I work for.
 Disclosure helps them to better understand their staff, their colleagues and their clients and customers, making the workplace and the services we provide a more diverse and enriching environment for everyone.

-See our Stammering at Work page for tips on disclosing your stammer at work.
+See our Stammering At Work page for tips on disclosing your stammer at work.

 Image